 hard rubber walking pads.
 The pads insert into the rear of

-the cleat, and are easily replaced when worn.
-When combined
+the cleats and are simple to replace when worn.
+Combined

-mobility is now faster and safer than ever.
+bike mobility is faster and safer than ever!

 |The patented "twist in" tongue and groove retention